 The Moken Children and Their Underwater Vision

-Living almost solely off of what the ocean has to offer is bound to have its advantages.
+Living almost solely off of what the ocean has to offer has its advantages.
 For the children of the tribe, this advantage is crystal clear underwater vision.
-In 2003, after Anna Gislen of the University of Lund in Sweden heard from a colleague about these Moken children, she traveled to Asia to study their eyes.
+After Anna Gislen of the University of Lund in Sweden heard from a colleague about these Moken children, she traveled to Asia to study their eyes.

 Gislen then set out to test the Moken children’s eyes to find out just how good their underwater vision was.